AlcoholRehabHelp Logo

 • Gastrointestinal bleeding

-Dangers of Mixing Naproxen and Alcohol
+Dangers of Mixing Naproxen with Alcohol

 • Abdominal pain